Dealing with Insomnia in Recovery

 Depression and insomnia often go hand in hand.
 Until recently, professionals had assumed the link between depression and insomnia was that the depression caused the insomnia.
 However, when they studied patients with both who were treated for the depression, they were surprised to find that depression relief did not result in insomnia relief.
 Newer studies actually suggest that treating the insomnia will in turn likely help relieve the depression for those who suffer from both.

 Some research provides evidence that 55 to 60 percent of patients with depression who do not respond initially to antidepressant medication improve with the addition of tryptophan supplementation.
-Tryptophan has been used not only for insomnia, but also in the treatment of depression either alone or in combination with antidepressants.
+In addition to insomnia, Tryptophan has been used in the treatment of depression either alone or in combination with antidepressants.

 Diet for Healthy Sleep

 Here is yet another health issue that can be helped significantly with the proper diet.
 Again - like with weight loss, mood, energy, etc – the key in eating is balancing your blood sugar.
 If you eat right throughout the day, you are more likely to get to sleep easily and sleep better through night.
 Frequent small meals throughout the day, made up of lower glycemic foods, will help balance your blood sugar and thus support your goal of insomnia relief.
 For more information on a healthy eating plan in recovery, check out these TLS programs that support healthy blood sugar in addition to other health benefits.

 Meditation and Hypnosis for Insomnia

 Meditation is known to provide all sorts of health benefits, including relief for insomnia and sleep problems.
-Research presented last year investigating the effects of daily meditation on insomnia sufferers found that all of the following improved in the patients using meditation: sleep latency, total sleep time, total wake time, wake after sleep onset, sleep efficiency, sleep quality and depression.
-Regardless of you amount of time in recovery from alcoholism or addiction, it is never too early to start incorporating some form of meditation into your daily life, especially if you are experiencing insomnia!
+Research that investigated the effects of daily meditation on insomnia sufferers found that all of the following improved in the patients using meditation: sleep latency, total sleep time, total wake time, wake after sleep onset, sleep efficiency, sleep quality and depression.

 Natural Supplement for Sleep Problems